Sustainability at Ulster University

 The University has established a high level Steering Group to develop and embed environmental sustainability across the institution.

-The network helps to disseminate information on current environmental projects and initiatives and provides a local contact point for environmental issues.
+The Sustainability Smart Awards helps to disseminate information on current sustainability projects and initiatives and provides a local contact point for sustainability issues.

 The University recognises its responsibility to conduct its purchasing activities in an environmentally responsible manner, and is therefore committed to reduce both the direct and indirect environmental impacts of its supply chain.